 How Solar Pays For Itself

-When you go solar and connect to the grid, that bill is reduced (or completely eliminated) because you are generating your own power instead of buying it from the utility.
+When you go solar and connect to the grid, that utility bill is reduced (or completely eliminated) because you are generating your own power instead of buying it from the utility, helping you save money.

 To figure out whether solar panels are worth the investment, simply compare the lifetime cost of utility power against the lifetime cost of going solar.